oppia/oppia-web-developer-docs/Launching-new-features.md

 ```

+> [!NOTE]
-**NOTE**: Like mentioned above `self.owner_id` refers to the id of the user with the necessary permissions (i.e. super-admin permissions) to perform the actual feature flag rules update.
+> Like mentioned above `self.owner_id` refers to the id of the user with the necessary permissions (i.e. super-admin permissions) to perform the actual feature flag rules update.
 Some tests have the `owner_id` property created within the `setUp()` hook, and this variable can be used throughout the test class.

 If this is not the case (i.e. you do not have access to the `owner_id` property in the class within which you are writing your tests), you can obtain the `owner_id` by following these steps: